-Jesus also describes Himself as living water or as relief for the thirsty and suffering.
-One notable moment is when Jesus encounters the woman at the well in John chapter 4.
+Jesus also describes Himself as living water that satisfies our deepest needs.
+One notable moment is when Jesus encountered a woman at a well (John 4).

-After a brief exchange, He offers her water that will permanently quench her ultimate thirsting:
+After a brief exchange, He offered her water that would permanently quench the thirsting of her soul:

 “Whoever drinks of this water will thirst again, but whoever drinks of the water that I shall give him will never thirst.
 But the water that I shall give him will become in him a fountain of water springing up into everlasting life” (John 4:13–14, NKJV).

-The Bible’s use of water as a metaphor can also help us understand how we need Christ to live abundantly, just as we need water.
+The Bible’s use of water as a metaphor helps us understand how we need Christ to live abundantly, just as we need water.
 David’s Psalms are a good place to start:

 “As the deer pants for the water brooks, so my soul pants for you, O God” (Psalms 42:1, NKJV).